salsina/book-category-prediction-by-title-and-descrption-CA2-AI/README.md

 Finally there are two methods for accuracy evaluation. one is the normal accuracy in which we calculate number of true predictions divided by all the data.
 The second method is

-macro-F1 for more information please check this website <href to"https://towardsdatascience.com/multi-class-metrics-made-simple-part-ii-the-f1-score-ebe8b2c2ca1"/>
+macro-F1 for more information please check this website "https://towardsdatascience.com/multi-class-metrics-made-simple-part-ii-the-f1-score-ebe8b2c2ca1"